AlexandreDecan/sismic/docs/properties.rst

 being executed.
 Those meta-events are automatically send to any previously bound property statechart.

-To bind a property statechart to an interpreter, it suffices to provide the property statechart as a parameter of the :py:meth:`~sismic.interpreter.Interpreter.bind_property` method of an interpreter.
+To bind a property statechart to an interpreter, it suffices to provide the property statechart as a parameter of the :py:meth:`~sismic.interpreter.Interpreter.bind_property_statechart` method of an interpreter.
 This method accepts either a :py:class:`~sismic.model.Statechart` or an :py:class:`~sismic.interpreter.Interpreter` instance.